What Happens When You Withdraw Retirement Funds Early?

 - You were unemployed and used the money to pay for health insurance premiums.

-- You paid for college expenses for yourself, a dependent, or a grandchild.
+- You paid for college expenses for yourself, a spouse, a dependent, or a grandchild.

 - You received the distribution as part of "substantially equal periodic payments" over your lifetime.